Hypfer/Valetudo/docs/_pages/usage/capabilities-overview.md

 ## ConsumableMonitoringCapability <a id="ConsumableMonitoringCapability"></a>

 This capability enables you to view and reset the status of the consumables of your robot.

+## CurrentStatisticsCapability <a id="CurrentStatisticsCapability"></a>

+This capability provides statistics such as covered area or runtime of the current or most recent cleanup job.

 ## DoNotDisturbCapability <a id="DoNotDisturbCapability"></a>